Skip to Content

 It is simple and easy to make and topped with black sesame seeds and spicy mayo.
 This Asian-inspired dish is great for dinners or lunch.

-What is a Sushi Bowl?
+What is a California Roll Sushi Bowl?

-These bowls are deconstructed sushi rolls, served over sushi rice, and then topped with some crab meat, and fresh vegetables.
+These bowls are deconstructed sushi rolls, served over sushi rice, and then topped with some crab meat and fresh vegetables.
 I love the crunchy cucumber with the tender crab and creamy avocado.
 Then simply drizzle on the spicy mayo, and add some pieces of nori sheets for the most amazing meal ever.

 What Ingredients are in a California Roll?